kevinodongo/kinesis-webrtc/README.md

 kinesisClient.viewerConnect();
 ```

 That is all you have to do to generate a connection between the Master and Viewers.
-Use the example provided to guide you through the usage of `kinesis-video-webrtc`.
+Use the example provided to guide you through the usage of `kinesis-webrtc`.

 ## Cleanup
 For cleanup after each session we have provided a single command to cleanup your AWS enviroment.
 This function can be called by either the VIEWER or MASTER.
 Just call `getChannelARN()` command and `deleteChannel()` command.